MarkDanilchenko/IT-Blog/README.md

 5. The superuser has been already created;

-- You can login under current superuser using standart credentials: `login: admin; pass: 12345admin`;
+- You can login under current superuser using standart credentials: `login: admin; pass: admin`;
-- For password change use: `cd '.../project_folder' && python3 manage.py changepassword admin`
+- For password change use: `cd '.../project_folder' && python3 manage.py changepassword admin`;
-- Or You can manually create superuser for Your own purpose: `cd '.../project_folder' && python3 manage.py createsuperuser` ;
+- Or You can manually create superuser for Your own purpose: `cd '.../project_folder' && python3 manage.py createsuperuser`;
+- Note, that:
+  - Add/edit/delete posts only via admin-panel;
+  - Add comments only for registered Users.

 6. Note that DataBase - MySQL;
 7. To stop the server: `Ctrl+C`;